MobilePayDev/MobilePayDev.github.io/docs/online/development-guide/verification.md

     * PNG or JPG
     * Set content-type in the HTTP header using *MIME* types e.g. *image/png* or *image/jpeg*
 * Appswitch feature: How the solution is used from a native app (API enabled)
-* Checkout feature: How to setup and use Checkout
+* Checkout feature: How to set up and use Checkout
 * Common pitfalls of 'context switch' on client side
   * Scenario A: *‘browser A’ -> MP App -> ‘browser B’*.
 The Merchant return page should not rely on any sort of session object (e.g. a cookie), to recognise the returning customer.
 It should solely rely on data given in the redirect (redirectFromMobilePayUrl).